lsst-sqre/sqr-075/index.rst

 Architectural patterns for Pydantic models
 ==========================================

-In many of our applications, our existing practice has been to reuse the same Pydantic models for both the REST API and the application's internal domain layer.
+In many applications, our existing practice has been to reuse the same Pydantic models for both the REST API and the application's internal domain layer.
 This is a convenient, but has the downside of exposing the application's internal domain through the REST API.
-If the models are now shared with clients, the interface models truly must be separate because clients are unlikely to have access to the dependencies of the server's domain models.
+If the models are now shared with clients, the interface models must be truly separate because clients are unlikely to have access to the dependencies needed by the server's domain models.

 The client-server monorepo architecture suggests a four-layer model architecture: